Inventory is the backbone of your restaurant.

 For example, if you have four gallons of mayo and you plan to use one gallon a week, you have four weeks of usage.

-Variance can also be a percentage to help you make easier comparisons.
-In this scenario, -$5 (the variance amount)/$100 (the usage amount cost) = -5% variance.
+Variance can also be a percentage to help you compare more easily.
+In this scenario, the $5 variance/$100 (the usage amount cost) = -5% variance.

 The most accurate way to track inventory is to manage it through your restaurant POS system.
-Inventory management software tracks your restaurant's actual usage, a metric which restaurant owners or operators can compare against their theoretical usage for a better picture into how inventory moves through the restaurant.
+Inventory management software tracks your restaurant's actual usage, taking the guesswork out of their usage for a more accurate picture of how inventory moves through the restaurant.

 Pros: It's the most accurate way of tracking inventory in a restaurant.

 Cons: It's not available on all POS platforms.
-Very few POS systems have integrated inventory management, so make sure your restaurant point of sale platform has this capability.
+In case, very few POS systems have integrated inventory management, so make sure your restaurant point of sale platform has this capability.

 A par inventory sheet is a tool used to manage inventory by food type and/or food supplier.
-Owners and managers set levels of how much of a certain item they want in house, also known as a par level.
+It allows owners and managers to set levels of how much of a certain item they want in house.
+This number is also known as a “par level.”